SandeepMahto17/SanFi/README.md

 # Sanfi

-Sanfi is an e-commerce platform integrated with real-time cryptocurrency payment capabilities.
-It leverages the Solana blockchain for cryptocurrency transactions and PayPal for converting crypto payments into the merchant’s preferred currency.
+SanFi – a revolutionary payment solution that allows users to pay with Solana directly on any e-commerce platform.
+With SanFi, the Solana stays in your crypto account, while the merchant receives fiat instantly into their bank account.

 ## Features

-- **Real-Time Cryptocurrency Payments:** Facilitates payments using Solana blockchain.
+- **Seamless Crypto-to-Fiat Payments:** Enable users to make direct cryptocurrency payments to any e-commerce website, even if the merchant doesn't accept crypto.
-- **Direct Merchant Payments:** Ensures payments are made directly to the merchant's PayPal account.
+- **One-Click Payment:** With a single click, users can complete their purchases on almost any online store
-- **Currency Conversion:** Converts cryptocurrency into the merchant's preferred currency.
+- **Currency Conversion:** Converts cryptocurrency into the merchant's preferred fiat currency.
-- **User-Friendly Payment Integration:** Seamlessly integrates cryptocurrency payments into the e-commerce checkout process.
+- **Fast and Secure:** Transactions are completed within seconds, leveraging blockchain technology for speed and security, making crypto payments as easy as traditional methods.

 ## Project Structure